 Life on campus recently has been enhanced through renovations of every residence hall; the addition of The Village and Bison Hall, the latest new campus residence, which also includes The Inn at Bison Hall; renovation of Bennett Campus Center; and the addition of new dining options such as Au Bon Pain.
-In the center of campus, Osman Fountain, which includes Jones Baptistery, was added to Bison Square as a constant reminder of God as the source of life and redemption — a site that has become meaningful to many from on campus and nearby churches as they put on Jesus in baptism.
+Additional facilities completed as part of LipscombLEADS include:

 A crucial differentiator when it comes to the Lipscomb student experience is our student missions program.
-LipscombLEADS will invest in creating a more robust and sustainable missions program.
+LipscombLEADS invests in creating a more robust and sustainable missions program.
 The missions projects spearheaded by the Peugeot Center in Raymond B. Jones College of Engineering is one example of Lipscomb's many missions programs.